Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

 $a_4^{-1} \psi_3^{-1}\psi_2^{-1}\psi_1^{-1}\psi_1\psi_2\psi_3\psi_4 a_1$.

 Now we can replace $a_1$ by $A_1$, $\psi_1a_2$ by $A_2$, $\psi_1\psi_2a_3$ by $A_3$, $\psi_1\psi_2\psi_3a_4$ by $A_4$ and the product $\psi_1\psi_2\psi_3\psi_4$ by $W$. \end{example}

-Denote the length of the original equation $n(Q)+c(Q)$ by $M$.
-If we perform augmentation of every extended vertex of $ \mathcal{A}$, the length of every {\it new} letter is estimated from above by $M$ and the result of augmentation of every extended vertex will look like the framing set of words plus $W(i,s)$ which were used for the joint extensions.
-Words $W(i,s)$ for a fixed $i$ are coefficients for a standard quadratic equation in a free factor.
+Denote the length of the original equation by $M=n(Q)+c(Q)$.
+If we perform augmentation of every extended vertex of $ \mathcal{A}$, then by Proposition 3, the length of every {\it new} letter is bounded from above by $M$, and the result of augmentation of every extended vertex will look like the framing set of words, plus the words $W(i,s)$ which were used for the joint extensions.
+By Definition 7 (of a joint extension) and Definition 8 (of a multi-form for a free product), for a fixed $i$, the words $W(i,s)$ satisfy one of the following equalities, for some $\{b_k,c_k,d_j\}$ in a free factor $G_i$: